KnowageLabs/Knowage-Documentation/functionalities-guide/WhatIf/ka_user_whatif.rst

 +-----------------------------------------------------------------------+

-    Example of shorten cell’s tuple
+   Code 9.10: Example of shorten cellâ€™s tuple

-   is as in Used expression.
+   is as in Code 9.11

 +-----------------------------------------------------+
 | [Product].[Drink.Alcoholic Beverages.Beer and Wine] |
 +-----------------------------------------------------+

-   Used expression.
+   Code 9.11: Used expression.

-   Note that the last part of the expression is the portion of the path to the target member that differs from the path of the cell’s member.
+Note that the last part of the expression is the portion of the path to the target member that differs from the path of the cellâ€™s member.
 Some other examples:

 +------------------+
 | [Product].[Food] |
 +------------------+

-   Further example.
+  Code 9.12:Further example.

      .. include:: whatIfThumbinals.rst